Board of Trustees

 He is currently an Independent Assessor with Commissioner for Public Appointments for Northern Ireland (CPA NI) and is committed to community development as President of WBR Credit Union and life member of Newry Chamber of Commerce.

 Patricia is Vice-Chair of Age NI and was appointed a Trustee of Age NI in September 2016.
-Patricia is Chair of the Nominations & Remunerations committee and is a member of the Finance & Resources committee.
+Patricia is Chair of the Nominations & Remunerations committee.

 Patricia worked at BBC Northern Ireland for almost 20 years in a number of roles, with experience in project management and systems development, business planning, communications, corporate governance and accountability.
 She has extensive experience in public engagement with multiple stakeholders, and with BBC audiences and licence-fee payers in particular.